phorton1/Arduino-theClock3/docs/coils.md

 ### 9. Disassemble and free the coil

-Finally we dissasemble the whole thing and pop the coil out of the tools
+Finally we disassemble the whole thing and pop the coil out of the tools

 - remove the **lock nuts** from the long end of the tool
 - unscrew the entire glued **tool-bobbin assembly** from the threaded rod